Kong/docs.konghq.com/app/_includes/md/about-plugins.md

 : If the versions on a plugin page is outdated, contact the maintainer directly.

 **Plugin supported by 3rd party**
-: A plugin categorized under "Contact 3rd party for support."
+: A plugin categorized under ["Contact 3rd party for support"](/hub/?support=community).
 This custom plugin is developed, tested, and maintained by an external developer, not by Kong.
-Unless explicitly labeled as a technical partner, Kong does not test these plugins or maintain their version compatibility.
-If the versions listed on the plugin page is outdated, contact the maintainer directly.
+Unless explicitly labeled as a [tech partner](/hub/?support=third-party-partner), Kong does not test these plugins or maintain their version compatibility.
+If the versions listed on the plugin page are outdated, contact the maintainer directly.

-**Technical partner plugin**
+**Tech partner plugin**
 : A 3rd party custom plugin that has been validated by Kong and meets certain standards.
 Although these plugins are developed, tested, and maintained by an external developer, the plugin owner also ensures the plugin's version compatibility with {{site.base_gateway}}.

 ## Developing custom plugins